-NOTE: These modifications should be performed by a qualified machinist and completed before assembly of the Wilwood disc brake kit begins.
-Refer to Figure 1 as necessary (numbers in parenthesis refer to the parts list).
+NOTE: This modification should be performed by a qualified machinist and completed before assembly of the Wilwood disc brake kit begins.
+Refer to Figure 1 on the following page as necessary (numbers in parenthesis refer to the parts list on page three).
 Only one view of the steering arm/spindle is shown, but the modifications need to be performed on both steering arm/spindles.